 - Soaks into paper (does this better if it is thinned with water first)

 - Is a bit thicker, so you can thin it to easily use a sealant, or use thicker as more of a topcoat

 - Click here to see all posts that are about sealants, topcoats, and glazes.

 - Click here to view free paper quilling tutorials!

 - Click here to view paper quilling tips and tricks!

 - Click here to view a list of places to buy quilling supplies around the world!

 - Click here to view some of my own quilling projects, with tips so you can make your own if you’d like!

-*This post contains some affiliate links, and some non affiliate links.
+*All products and supplies mentioned in this post I purchased and/or made on my own. *This post contains some affiliate links, and some non affiliate links.
 If you purchase products through the affiliate links I get a small percentage (at no extra cost to you!).
 I only link to products that I believe in and/or love to use myself.
 Thank you for supporting my blog!